-Meng has been in custody in Canada since she was arrested at the request of U.S. authorities.
+Meng is free on bail after being arrested in Canada on Dec.
+1 at the request of U.S. authorities.
 Acting Attorney General Matt Whitaker said the U.S. is now seeking her extradition.

 In another indictment announced Monday, the U.S. charged Huawei with trying to steal proprietary information about a robot that T-Mobile was developing to test smartphones.

 “Huawei and its chief financial officer broke U.S. law and have engaged in a fraudulent financial scheme that is detrimental to the security of the United States,” Homeland Security Secretary Kirstjen Nielsen said in a news release.